-Last year, Morganton was the first stop on the Beer City Bicycle Tour, which wound its way round the scenic mountain roads through several small towns in Western North Carolina.
+Last year, Morganton was the first stop on the Beer City Bicycle Tour, which wound its way around the scenic mountain roads through several small towns in Western North Carolina.
 And what better place to start the tour than in this beloved beer city.
 With three mighty microbreweries in downtown Morganton, we’re having a hard time picking a favorite.
 So we recommend you try them all and decide for yourself!

 Fonta Flora Brewery at 317 N Green St, Morganton, NC 28655

-Here you’ll discover a uniquely artisan approach to crafting beer with an emphasis on local flora.
+Here you’ll discover a unique artisan approach to crafting beer with an emphasis on local flora.
 This brewery calls upon the talents of local artists to help bring a creative perspective to traditional beer making.
 The tap list changes with the seasons and ingredients are as exciting and unpredictable as local bull’s blood beets from Bluebird Farm of Morganton, kiwis from Fox Farms, and other locally sourced flora that “take beer back to its agricultural roots.”

 Brown Mountain Bottleworks at 115 E Union St, Morganton, NC 28655

 This microbrewery boasts a 33-foot concrete bar.
 Sidle up and order from more than 250 craft beers, plus ciders and wines.
-All food and drink here has a ‘locally grown’ focus.
+All food and drink here have a ‘locally grown’ focus.
 Round up your music-loving neighbors from The Coves and enjoy one of Bottleworks’ live band or open mic nights.